Holding-Sara/coding_test-ds/Readme.md

 After the assessment, patients will wait until any of the 6 doctors working at the clinic are free.
 If none is free, \
 patients will wait in a FIFO virtual queue.
 If a a new patient receives an `urgent` assessment, she will wait in the \
 `urgent` FIFO virtual queue.
-Vacant doctors will always receive first patients from that queue.
+Vacant doctors will always first receive patients from that queue.
 At the moment they call \
 a new patient, doctors can see the size of both queues.

 Consultations don't have a fixed duration.
 Instead, doctors give patients the attention demanded by their cases.

+The data provided refers to a continuous sequence of working days.
+Your model will be evaluated against the following 5 \
+days.
+For your convenience, a csv summarizing data in a tabular format is provided.
+That file can be used to train your \
+model if you wish so.

 ### Details